-3. Let Your Hair Down at the Prater Amusement Park
+3. Have Fun at the Prater Amusement Park

 When Vienna sightseeing gets to be too much for you, let loose at the Prater Amusement Park.
 Guaranteed to bring back nostalgia, this traditional theme park is home to classic fairground-style rides, such as a ghost train, bumper cars, and a pirate ship.